appliedtopology/circular-coordinates/README.md

 - Provides multiple ways of plotting and visualizing the output.

 ## Setup
 You can install the library directly from github(will be published on Pypi soon).
-You will need PyQt5 before installing.
+You will need PyQt5 before installing(only for visualizing plots in ide will be optional in future).

 ```
 pip install PyQt5